lubianat/technotype/manuscript.md

  I dissected some logical entailments of such definition, which, admittedly,  might conflict with current views on defining cell types.
 I do not aim at solving such conflicts but propose a different way of organizing our knowledge about cell types.
 Of note,

 This article is intended to clarify some of the meanings and provide directions to the future development of the theoretical basis of cell type definition.
 The discussion on cell types' definition is still on its infancy, and we need human power to tackle the huge theoretical challenges.
 Biologists, philosophers, and computer scientists ought to distill the details of defining cell types, powering the Human Cell Atlas, and the life sciences research enterprise of this century.

+# Supplementary notes

+A set of notes that may be incorporated into the final text, or become appendices, or end up as blog posts somewhere.

+## What to do when two researchers disagree on a definition?

+Cell type names are notoriously ambiguous and one definition might collide with an other, specially regarding the natural language name used to described.
+There are many different, equally valid definitions of a "dendritic cell."
+I do not aim to solve this problem from a societal standpoint.
+However, from a computational-ontology standpoint, there is one simple solution: split the concept.

+This approach is similar to King Solomon's solution in a famous bible story, called the [Judgement of Solomon](https://en.wikipedia.org/wiki/Judgment_of_Solomon).
+In a dispute between two women that claimed to be the mothers of a child, the solution of the king was simple: split the baby.
+However, babies are notoriously indivisible, and the true mother did not really like the idea.

+It may be that some scientists are attached to their names, as mothers are to their babies.
+However, unlike babies, namings can be divided.
+Each of the scientists gets to name their specific conceptualization however they choose.
+Many names might "collide" in that way, and that is okay.
+Under the hood, however, the names refer to different identifiers.
+Computationally there would be no ambiguity.
+Then, it is just a matter of the researcher to respect the choice of their peers of calling something by the _wrong_ name, as long as the identifier is correct.

+Splitting concepts upon conflicts in the end is more the multiplication of bread and fish in the [Feeding the multitude](https://en.wikipedia.org/wiki/Feeding_the_multitude) episode, and everyone gets to eat.

+But ontologies are different from ordinary babies and magical fish.
+The splitting of concepts would not only create new concepts, but leave a trace.
+They would be immediate subclasses of their conjunction.
+An equally valid superclass that can be defined by "a cell containing characteristics of any of their subclasses".

+In a parallel with text-book mitosis, the concept gets divided in two new, equally real concepts.
+And as we can trace cells in an animal to a single zygote, we can keep track of concepts while they keep dividing, whenever a new conflict pops up.

+## The big assumption of continuity in time

+One assumption that underlies the validity of the models proposed here is that taxons preserve their characteristics throughout time.

+In Popper's Logic of Scientific Research, he states that he has a metaphysical faith on the continuity of laws of nature through time.

+We have no way of testing this metaphysical faith, and it is absolutely necessary for the scientific endeavour as we understand.

+While in physics this assumption seems to be reasonable, evolution makes biology quite more complicated.
+Statements that we have about the human species, for example, might be valid today, but were not valid 2000 years ago, and vice-versa.

+When I talk about sub-species taxons, which might be a local population of a town, for example, this unit is not immutable.
+The population of Newcastle, as per the example, might change in time, with imigration and emigration, mutation, natural selection, neutral evolution and the many forms of modifications of a gene pool.

+It is, thus, and heuristic, to call "population of Newcastle" a class.
+We could specify a period in time for which we expect the information to be valid.
+For example, we may say we are sampling from "the Newcastle population in the years 2019-2020."
+This would be a valid statement, but it would not be falsifiable, as by 1st of January 2021, no independent tests of the theory can be done.

+It is technically possible to have a technotype so precise as to have a scope with a time constraint.
+In fact, that might be the right way of representing information, if we want to compare experiments done in evolving populations.

+While evolutionary definitions take this dimension into account, they are fit to theoretical research, but still lack the rigour for explaining real world experiments.

+All research that uses human sammples are subject to strong influence of time.
+I started this as a note, but it is so important that I'll have to add to the main text.

 ## References {.page_break_before}